-- Generally provided on the same terms for all eligible employees, - Funded solely by employer contributions, and - The amount of payments and reimbursements does not exceed \$4,950 (\$10,000 in the case of an arrangement that also provides for payments or reimbursements for family members of the employee), adjusted for cost-of-living increases.
+- Generally provided on the same terms for all eligible employees, - Funded solely by employer contributions, and - The amount of payments and reimbursements does not exceed \$5,050 (\$5,150 for 2019) (\$10,250 (\$10,450 for 2019) in the case of an arrangement that also provides for payments or reimbursements for family members of the employee), adjusted for cost-of-living increases.

-Employers that fund qualified small employer HRAs are subject to certain notice and reporting obligations.
+Employers that fund QSEHRAs are subject to certain notice and reporting obligations.

-Reporting the Value of Health Care Coverage Provided to Non-Dependent Domestic Partners and Their Children and Employees'Adult Children Age 26 or Older
+Reporting the Value of Health Care Coverage Provided to Non-Dependent Domestic Partners and Their Children and Employees' Adult Children Age 26 or Older

 Health coverage provided to a domestic partner, children of domestic partners who are not the legal children of the employee, and adult children after the calendar year in which they turned 26 (collectively referred to as a "Non-Tax Dependent") is considered a taxable benefit for federal tax purposes and must be reported on the employee's Form W-2 (unless such individual qualifies as a tax dependent).
-As such, the fair market value of the health coverage provided to a Non-Tax Dependent must be included in the employee's income and applicable income tax and employment tax must be withheld from this imputed income each pay period.
+As such, the fair market value of the health coverage provided to a Non-Tax Dependent must be included in the employee's compensation and applicable income tax and employment tax must be withheld from this imputed income each pay period.

 The Internal Revenue Service has not issued guidance on how to calculate the fair market value of this health coverage, but the employer should identify a reasonable method to calculate and report the fair market value of health coverage even if there is no incremental cost to cover the Non-Tax Dependent.
-One way of obtaining this imputed value may be to go to the Health Insurance Marketplace and determine costs for comparable health coverage for the Non-Tax Dependent.
+One way of obtaining this imputed value may be to go to the Health Insurance Marketplace and determine costs for comparable health coverage of the Non-Tax Dependent.
 Please consult your tax advisor for further information.